simont77/fakegato-history/README.md

 		this.LoggingService.addEntry({ time: moment().unix(), status: this.power, waterAmount:this.waterAmount });

 	Status can be 1 for ‘open’ or 0 for ‘close’.
 WaterAmount is meaningful (and needed) only when Status is close, and corresponds to the amount of water used during the just elapsed irrigation period in ml.
 Entries are of type "event", so entries received from the plugin will be added to the history as is.
 In addition to that, fakegato will add extra entries every 10 minutes repeating the last known state, in order to avoid the appearance of holes in the history.

+* Add entries to history of accessory of a **custom** design or configuration.
+Configurations tried include combination energy and switch device ( history of power and on/off ) and motion and temperature device ( history of motion and temperature ).

+    this.LoggingService.addEntry({ time: moment().unix(), UUID: this.power, UUID:this.On });

+Entries must be sent on a regular interval for power devices with amount consumed during interval.
+Temperature and other types should also be sent on a regular interval.
+Real time events like motion, contact and on/off events should be sent when the event occurs.

+UUID is the short form of the HomeKit uuid for the characteristic.  ( short form is the first 8 characters ).  ie Characteristic.On is `00000025`.

 For Energy and Door accessories it is also worth to add the custom characteristic E863F112 for resetting, respectively, the Total Consumption accumulated value or the Aperture Counter (not the history).
 See Wiki.
 The value of this characteristic is changed whenever the reset button is tapped on Eve, so it can be used to reset the locally stored value.
 The value seems to be the number of seconds from 1.1.2001.
 I left this characteristics out of fakegato-history because it is not part of the common  history service.